Darleanow/Darleanow/README.md

 - 👀 I’m interested in dev and security
 - 🌱 I’m currently learning python
 - 📫 How to reach me : e.hugonnier@cerberis.com (Pro only)

-Currently, I'm making kind of a fake AI